h3biomed/sciluigi/doc/workflows.rst

 Finally, the :meth:`~sciluigi.workflow.WorkflowTask.workflow` method needs to return all tasks that server as endpoints for your workflow.
 An endpoint means a task that does not pass on any output to a downstream task.

-Putting it all together, a workflow should look something liek this:
+Putting it all together, a workflow should look something like this:

 .. code-block:: python